datatrail-jhu/09_dataanalysis/manuscript/06_dataanalysis_inferential.md

 #### What is the association?

 Often when people are carrying out linear regression, they are looking to better understand the relationship between two variables.
-When looking at this relationship, analysts are specificly asking "What is the **association** between these two variables?"
+When looking at this relationship, analysts are specifically asking "What is the **association** between these two variables?"
 Association between variables describes the trend in the relationship (positive, neutral, or negative) *and* the strength of that relationship (how correlated the two variables are).

 After determining that the assumptions of linear regression are met, in order to determine the association between two variables, one would carry out a linear regression.
 From the linear regression, one would then interpret the **Beta estimate** and the **standard error** from the model.